Versent/stax-orchestrator/README.md

 ### Local Development and Deployment (optional)

-This is an optional deployment approach to allow the flexability to use a forked version of the repository and/or complete feature development and testing.
+This is an optional deployment approach to allow the flexibility to use a forked version of the repository and/or complete feature development and testing.

 **We encourage contributions via pull requests, so if there is a feature you have developed and are using, we ant to hear about it**.